SofiBar/IconologyDataset/README.md

 # IconologyDataset
-RDF dataset of a selection of Panofsky's iconological studies
+The Iconology dataset is a RDF dataset of a selection of Erwin Panofsky's iconological studies.